pelithne/k8s-short/workshop.md

 * Setup Azure Container Registry to build and store docker images
 * Create Kubernetes Cluster using AKS (Azure Kubernetes Service)
 * Deploy and expose applications
-## TODO:  Cluster upgrade.
+* Upgrading kuberenetes version of a cluster
-* Storage mounting options in AKS ​
+* Use Secret in AKS
-* Secret Management in AKS
+* Mounting storage in AKS ​

 # 2. Prerequisites